fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-7.md

 ## Step 7.2

 Now following the same logic, we will create feedback for when we are damaged.

 - Download Damage Effect images [here](https://drive.google.com/drive/folders/1NYoURr7sryqWfbC0OMSf52CsbkHPPk25?usp=share_link).

+Create all the variables that we need for creating animations.
+Add it under `initialize-effects`.

 === "Code Added"